 If performed, review in situ pressure test results to determine whether the tube integrity performance criteria were met.
 Review the in situ pressure test records (e.g., pressure versus time traces, pressure achieved, and hold times) to determine whether the test was completed as planned.
 Evaluate the results of the test against the performance criteria identified.

+If the licensee repairs or plugs tubes, select a sample of tube locations to determine whether the licensee repaired the appropriate tubes.
+To determine whether the licensee installed repairs at the appropriate tube locations, verify the installations by direct observation or by reviewing of licensee quality control measures implemented to ensure that the correct tube is located for repairs.
+Typically, two independent means (i.e., repairing robot encoder positions, manually counting tube rows or columns, and using machine vision systems) are used to locate tubes.
+If the licensee applies tube repair methods other than that for the installation of tube plugs, review the applicable docketed site correspondence to determine whether the repair processes being used were approved by the NRC (see TS) and were implemented and accepted consistent with the approved process.

+Repair Criteria

+Review a sample of repairable indications to determine whether the licensee is following the TS repair criteria.
+Typically, the TS repair limit is 40-percent through-wall.
+Confirm that the licensee uses depth sizing techniques that provide reasonable estimates of the degradation such that the typical TS repair limit can be implemented without a loss of tube integrity for the period of time between inspections.
+The licensee should only use a plug-on-detection approach for flaws if there are no qualified ETSSs to reliably size the indications.

+Review a sample of repairable indications (e.g., I-Code (e.g., SCI – single circumferential indication, MAI – multiple axial indication)) identified by the licensee’s vendor analysts to determine whether the licensee is applying a depth sizing repair criterion (typically 40-percent through-wall) for indications other than wear or axial primary water SCC at dented tube support plate intersections.
+If so, for these SG tubes with indications sized and returned to service, determine whether the NRC reviewed and approved the sizing method.
+These criteria may be acceptable and in accordance with the licensee’s TS, although experience has shown, for example, that many types of intergranular attack SCC cannot be sized with a sufficient degree of accuracy or reliability.
+In addition, this may indicate practices by licensees that are inconsistent with their response to GL 97-05, “Steam Generator Tube Inspection Techniques,” dated December 17, 1997.
+If that is the case, contact NRR.

 Additional Specific Guidance

-If the safety significance of the operating experience so warrants, then, in consultation with the NRR Division of (D) and regional management, consider increasing the scope or depth of the SG baseline inspection beyond the IP’s maximum estimated resources.
+If the safety significance of the operating experience so warrants, then, in consultation with the NRR Division of New and Renewed Licenses (DNRL) and regional management, consider increasing the scope or depth of the SG baseline inspection beyond the IP’s maximum estimated resources.
 Baseline inspection resources may be relocated from another baseline IP within the same cornerstone of safety to increase the scope or depth of inspection.

 SGs with Alloy 600 tubes should receive a review as described in this section every SG examination outage.
 SGs with Alloy 690 tubes may not need this review unless considerable inservice time (e.g., more than 15 years since beginning commercial operation (or SG replacement, as appropriate) and more than two operating cycles since the last NRC inspection of the licensee’s SG inspection activities) or other factors discussed below apply.